bjzhang/bjzhang.github.io/_drafts/2016-07-21-revisit-arm64-page-table-management-in-linux-kernel.md

 — When PXNTable is set to 1, the PXN bit is treated as 1 in all subsequent levels of lookup, regardless of the actual value of the bit.
 — When PXNTable is set to 0 it has no effect.

+tlb
+Any translation table entry that does not generate a Translation fault, an Address size fault, or an Access flag fault and is not from a translation regime for an Exception level that is lower than the current Exception level might be allocated to an enabled TLB at any time.
+The only translation table entries guaranteed not to be held in the TLB are those that generate a Translation fault, an Address size fault, or an Access flag fault.